spk2dc/GeneralAssembly_Archive/4_APIs_and_full_stack/w10d04/homework/python-oop-snowman.md

 ## Wondering how to start?

 Bear in mind you're building a console game that asks for user input and waits vs a browser game based on (innately asynchronous) user events, so some of the overall game structure might be slightly different.
-But in many ways that could make it easier!

 ## Nice-to-have